Public Health

 Chronic Disease Epidemiology

-Ph.D. students in chronic disease epidemiology (CDE) must complete a minimum of seventeen courses (not including EPH 600) from the following courses or their equivalents.
+Ph.D. students in chronic disease epidemiology (CDE) must complete a minimum of seventeen courses (not including PUBH 600) from the following courses or their equivalents.
 Course substitutions must be identified and approved by the student’s adviser and the DGS.
+Additionally, all first-year students must participate in an online Public Health Primer course the summer before their first term.

 CDE 516 | Principles of Epidemiology II | 1 |